microsoft/Oryx/README.md

 Oryx will read the yaml and run the commands provided for pre-build and post-build.

-### `oryx create-script -appPath`

-When `oryx` is run in the runtime images it generates a start script named run.sh, by default in the same folder as the compiled artifact.

 ## Build and run an app